MariamRashad/Sparkify---Capstone-Project-/README.md

 you can check the results and the analysis on my medium here :

 ## Licensing, Authors, and Acknowledgements
-This project is under @GNU LICENSE
+This project is under https://github.com/MariamRashad/Sparkify-Capstone-Project-/blob/master/LICENSE